slautebach/n8n-nodes-actualbudget/README.md

 ## Usage

-To use this node in your n8n workflows, drag and drop the "Actual Budget" node onto your canvas.
-Configure your Actual Budget API credentials (Server URL and Password) as described in the [Credentials](#credentials) section.
-Then, select the desired "Resource" (e.g., Account, Transaction, Category) and "Operation" (e.g., Get Many, Create, Update) from the node's parameters.
-Provide any additional parameters required for the chosen operation, such as account IDs, transaction details, or category names.

-### Example: Get All Transactions for an Account

-1. Add the **Actual Budget** node to your workflow.
-2. Select your credentials in the **Credentials** parameter.
-3. Set the **Resource** to `Transaction`.
-4. Set the **Operation** to `Get Many`.
-5. Choose the desired account from the **Account Name or ID** dropdown list.
-6. Execute the node.
-The output will be a JSON object containing all transactions for the selected account.
+To use this node in your n8n workflows, you first need to configure your Actual Budget API credentials.
+This includes providing the **Server URL**, **Password**, and **Sync ID** for the budget you wish to access.

+Once your credentials are set up, you can use the Actual Budget node in your workflows.
+The node is organized by **Resource**, such as `Account`, `Transaction`, or `Category`, and each resource has a set of **Operations** you can perform, like `Get Many`, `Create`, or `Update`.

+To get started, drag the **Actual Budget** node onto your canvas, select your credentials, and then choose the desired **Resource** and **Operation**.
+Depending on the operation, you may need to provide additional parameters, such as an account ID for fetching transactions or the details for creating a new category.

-For detailed information on building workflows with n8n, refer to the [n8n documentation](https://docs.n8n.io/).
+For more detailed information on building workflows with n8n, refer to the [n8n documentation](https://docs.n8n.io/).

 ## Operations
 This node provides comprehensive operations across various Actual Budget resources: